RoRoche/OpaqueUrlApi/README.md

 )
 ```

-When receiving a call to a secret path, the API has to resolve it (i.e., determine the clear call behind it) and redirect call to the proper URL.
-To do so, it enough to call `Context::redirect(String)` with Javalin API.
+When receiving a call to a secret path, the API has to resolve it (i.e., determine the plaintext call behind it) and redirect call to the proper URL.
+To do so, we simply call Javalin's `Context::redirect(String)`.

-### Referrer cooking
+### Referrer cookie

-But I need to keep a trace, i.e. when catching a call to a clear resource, does it come from my redirection concern, or from usual call?
+I need to determine if my call comes the decryption mechanism or a direct call.
-So I decided to have a cookie, which will act as a witness of my previous opaque call.
-It named it "referrer".
+To do so, I use a "referrer" cookie, which acts as a witness of my previous opaque call.

 ### Handler and URL checking

-To put it all together, I need to specify a handler in javalin configuration.
+To put it all together, I specified a handler in Javalin's configuration.
-This handler will catch every call to the API.
+This handler catches every call to the API.
-If a referrer cookie is present, it will check its validity (if the actual URI is matching the decrypted original URI).
+If a referrer cookie is present, it checks its validity (if the actual URI matches the decrypted original URI) and redirects to the plain call.
-If there is no referrer cookie, it will try to decrypt the URI: if it succeeds, it redirects the call, or else it throws a dedicated exception.
+If there is no referrer cookie, it tries to decrypt the URI: if it succeeds, it redirects the call, or else it throws a dedicated exception.
 Here is the logic:

 ```java